Blog

 The decision between flow-based and sensor-based systems depends on your specific needs:

-- Flow-Based Systems are easier to install and better suited for detecting large leaks.
+These systems are easier to install and are better suited for detecting larger leaks.

-- Sensor-Based Systems are more accurate and more sensitive, ideal for critical areas prone to smaller leaks.
+These systems are more accurate and sensitive, making them ideal for critical areas prone to smaller leaks.

 For more information on water leak detection products and to discuss your specific requirements, contact CMR Electrical today.
 Get in touch here, or on social media through Facebook and Linkedin.